Short positions will have a borrow interest/fee associated with them.

 It is possible that under certain circumstances, due to limited liquidity in the market, that the close-out order may not be executed or may be only partially executed.
 In that case, the initial close-out quantity will be corrected down to the executed quantity.
 The remaining quantity will remain subject to close-out at the start of regular trading hours the following business day.

 In turn, we allocate the buy-in to clients based upon their settled short stock position.
 Unsettled trades are not considered when determining liability.
-Recall buy-ins are viewable within the TWS Trades window once they are posted to the account by approximately 17:30 EST.
+Recall buy-ins are viewable within the TWS Trades window once they are posted to the account by approximately 17:30 ET.

 A fail to deliver occurs when a broker has a net short settlement obligation with the clearinghouse and does not have the shares available within its own inventory or cannot borrow them from another broker in order to meet the delivery obligation.
 A fail to deliver can result from a long or short sale.